 It’s important to note that applying the lens of ESG is not a mandate for how CalPERS invests, nor is it an endorsement of a political position or ideology.
 Using an ESG approach will continue to provide clarity on the risk and reward potential with the companies in which we invest.

-This is the first article in the CalPERS ESG series.
-These articles examine ESG basics, hard facts, common myths and specific ways CalPERS has mitigated investment risk using an ESG lens.
+This article is part of the CalPERS ESG series, which examines ESG basics, hard facts, common myths and specific ways CalPERS has mitigated investment risk using an ESG lens.